The Graduates of Santa Barbara Newcomers

 Finally:

-The Graduates is governed by its Board, but its life blood is the positive attitudes of the members and their interest in planning and participating in the club’s activities.
+The Graduates is governed by its Board, but its life blood is the positive attitudes of the members and their interest in planning and participating in the group’s activities.
+To join the fun, click here!

-We have been successful since 2002, and perhaps that is due to our highly diverse membership for which The Graduates serves a common purpose.
-The Club’s founders, nearly all of whom remain members today, are deeply pleased at the Club’s success and to see the friendships and fun which surround the informative, entertaining and worth-while events organized by members of The Graduates.
+We have been successful since 2002, and perhaps that is due to our membership drawn from wide representation throughout the Santa Barbara region.
+The Club’s founders, many of whom remain members today, are deeply pleased at the Club’s success and the friendships and fun which surround the informative, entertaining and worth-while events organized by members of The Graduates.
+Thank you!